AltspaceVR/AltspaceSDK-wiki/SDK-Guide.md

 This guide explains the features of the Altspace Web App SDK.
-Please see the [Repo README], which walks through building a sample app, before diving into the details below.
+See the [Repo README], which walks through building a sample app, before diving into the details below.

 ## SDK Components
 The current components of the SDK are as follows.